Lennart Jirlow

 Jirlow presented an episode of the Sveriges Radio show Sommar i P1 on 14 July 2010, telling about his work and life.
 Povel Ramel did a song about Jirlow called "Som en gubbe på en tavla av Lennart Jirlow".

 Jirlow was in 1969 married to Flavia Jirlow (née Nani).
-The couple had two children together, Catherine (b.
-1969) and Fredrik (b.
-1972).
+The couple had two children together, Catherine (born 1969) and Fredrik (born 1972).